Customs Process

 • Currency of settlement.

 The CCI also includes information like quantity and unit price.
-It is similar to a BOL, and one copy goes with the shipment while the second is attached to the BOL.
+It is similar to a BOL, and you need two copies — one copy goes with the shipment, while the second is attached to the BOL.

 Commercial Invoice

-This document is more basic than the CCI and contains much of the same information.
-It serves as proof that the buyer or importer has paid the vendor or exporter.
+The commercial invoice is more basic than the CCI and contains much of the same information.
+It proves that the buyer or importer has paid the vendor or exporter.
 Again, one copy accompanies the shipment, and the other goes with the BOL.
+For the commercial invoice to be effective, it must include the following information:

 Proof of Delivery (POD)